archy-co/imss_sort_algs/README.md

 $ ./bin/sort
 ```

-You can also run `visualize.py` to generate graphs from data in `.txt`.
+You can also run `visualize.py` to (re)generate graphs from data in `.txt`.
 First create virtual environment (optional) and install **matplotlib**; then run python program to generate graphs.
-Commands (assuming that you've done previous step -- you've generated `.txt` file with experiments data and your currently directory is project root):
+Commands (assuming that you've done previous step -- you've generated `.txt` file with experiments outcomes and your currently directory is project root):
 ``` sh
 $ python3 -m venv venv
 $ source ./venv/bin/activate